 Students have broken into the officially-closed Jawaharlal Nehru University in New Delhi and begun holding classes for themselves.

-Students have broken into the officially-closed Jawaharlal Nehru University in New Delhi and begun holding classes for themselves.
+Background: Students have broken into the officially-closed Jawaharlal Nehru University in New Delhi and begun holding classes for themselves.
 They broke open four locks to enter the School of Languages and Social Sciences.
 The university's vice chancellor, Dr. B.D.
 Nag Chaudhari ordered the university closed on Thursday (3 November) because of mounting student unrest.

 SYNOPSIS: the university is one of two in Delhi.
 Most of its 2,000 students are doing post-graduate studies.
 When the university was closed, water and electricity supplies were not cut off.
 Dr. Nag Chaudhari ordered the closure after he had stopped agitating students from entering the campus on Wednesday (2 November).